October 2008 – Pennies from Heaven

-At some point after she died, my mom confided that every time she found a penny on the ground, she considered it a sign from Nanny that she is watching over us and is with us.
+At some point after she died, my mom confided that every time she found a penny on the ground, she thought of it as a sign from Nanny that she is watching over us and is with us.
 I can’t tell you how many times in the past I have found pennies in the most unique circumstances.
-Many times when I am stressed out with a project at work or worried about a problem at home I find a penny on the street or sidewalk right in the midst of my fretting.
+Many times when I am stressed out with a project at work or worried about a problem at home, I find a penny on the street or sidewalk right in the midst of my fretting.

 When my cat, Abigail died two years ago (Abigail was just a tiny kitten when I was still living at home with Nanny) and I was feeling down – I found a penny on the floor that reminded me Nanny was with me.
 Many, many times on special occasions and special dates I have found pennies out in public.

 Maybe this isn’t a huge deal because more and more people just toss their pennies away like discarded cigarette butts or a used up napkin.
-Pennies are worthless litter to many.
+Pennies are just more ‘worthless’ litter to many.
 But that doesn’t take away the comfort in a reminder that a loved one passed on to the next life is watching over us during tough times on a bad day.

 Early in October, as I was driving home for lunch, I passed some road construction work at a busy intersection in town.
-I sat at the long red light and watched the heavy equipment digging and moving and I remember mom telling me about how mesmerized my two nephews under the age of ten were with the trucks and equipment as they dug out and resurfaced mom’s street a year ago.
+I sat at the long red light and watched the heavy equipment digging and moving.
+I remembered mom telling me how mesmerized my two nephews under the age of ten were with the trucks and equipment as they dug out and resurfaced mom’s street a year ago.